Disclaimer: When searching online for a subject to write about, I kept coming across people asking why truckers tailgate cars.

 I’ve been arguing since way back in driving school that a 6-7 second distance isn’t even possible at times.

 So what to do?
 Well, as every trucker has learned, driving school is one thing; real life is something altogether different.
-The fact is that there are times when a trucker needs to tailgate.
+The fact is that there are times when a trucker needs to or is forced to tailgate.
 Let’s take a look at that.
-So in no particular order, I present to you the four reasons that a trucker might be tailgating you.
+So in no particular order, I present to you the four reasons that trucker might be tailgating you.

 Trucker Tailgating Reason #1: Drivers Going Under the Speed Limit